rcarmo/digital-signage-client/README.md

 SAPO DIGITAL SIGNAGE CLIENT
 ===========================

+## PROJECT STATUS (MAY 2ND 2014):

+Although we're still using this in production at SAPO, we're moving to [an Android-based solution][an] due to the lack of accelerated web page rendering on the [Raspberry Pi][rpi].

+As such, we don't plan on developing this further except for bugfixes and "tactical" enhancements, since it's still very easy to use and deploy for relatively static displays.

 ## UPDATE (OCT 1ST 2013):

-In an attempt to go for an even smaller footprint, we're switching from [Raspbian][rp] to [Moebius][mb] 1.1.1.
+In an attempt to go for an even smaller footprint, we've switched from [Raspbian][rp] to [Moebius][mb] 1.1.1.

 [Moebius][mb] is significantly smaller (it's aimed at embedded deployments) and assumes no desktop environment is installed (it doesn't even ship with X11), so it makes a lot more sense for digital signage.

-We're also building out a separate (private) branch aimed at video-only signage, since there are currently no "good enough" options for accelerated web page rendering on the [Raspberry Pi][rpi] (something that an Android version might have fixed well enough for general use).

 ## SETTING UP FOR TESTING AND DEVELOPMENT